-We also observe that the level populations in the PDLs are strongly voltage-bias-dependent (Fig. S2).
-This effect is already dramatically seen by simply plotting the ratio of the number of permanent to transient events as a function of bias voltage.
-This is shown in Fig. 5.
+We also observe that the level populations in the PDL's are strongly voltage-bias dependent (Fig. S2).
+This effect is already dramatically seen by simply plotting the ratio of the number of Permanent to Transient events as a function of bias voltage.
+This is shown in Fig. 4.
 Increasing the bias voltage from 30 to 50 mV results in dramatic and exponential increase in this ratio.
-At high bias voltage, the energy landscape of the protein in the pore is clearly biased toward permanently capturing the avidin to the deepest level in the pore from which escape eventually becomes impossible.
+At high bias voltage, the energy landscape of the protein in the pore is clearly biased towards permanently capturing the avidin to the deepest level in the pore from which escape eventually becomes impossible.

-Biotin-avidin complex in a 1.66 nS pore
+Biotin-Avidin Complex in a 1.66 nS pore

 Finally and importantly, we have demonstrated the sensitivity of the avidin-ClyA platform for detecting other molecules attached to avidin.
-Here 100 pmol of biotin were added to the cis chamber already containing 10 pmol of avidin at -35 mV voltage bias.
-After a few minutes, we observed a dramatic change in the trapping dynamics.
-The ratio of permanent to transient event rates was reduced by a factor of 28, from 1/6.4 (avidin) to 1/182 (biotin-avidin), with the latter closely resembling the ratio for avidin alone at -30 mV bias voltage (1/159).
+Here 100 pmoles of biotin were added to the cis chamber already containing 10 pmoles of avidin at -35 mV voltage bias.
+After a few minutes we observed a dramatic change in the trapping dynamics.
+The ratio of permanent to transient event rates was reduced by a factor of 28, from 1/6.4 (avidin) to 1/182 (biotin-avidin), with the latter closely resembling the ratio for avidin alone at -30mV bias voltage (1/159).
 From this we conclude that the net positive charge of the biotin-avidin complex is lower by a factor of 30/35 compared to avidin alone.
-Calculations (19) based on the protein data bank crystallographic structures for deglycosylated avidin (1AVE) and for the complex of deglycosylated avidin with four biotin ligands (2AVI) predict a charge of the biotin-avidin complex that is lower by two positive charge units than that of avidin alone.
-(Note, in both these cases avidin is deglycosylated except for the core glucosamine (GlcNAc)).
+Calculations (20) based on the PDB crystallographic structures for deglycosylated avidin (1AVE) and for the complex of deglycosylated avidin with four biotin ligands (2AVI) predict a charge of the biotin-avidin complex that is lower by 2 positive charge units than that of avidin alone.
+(Note, in both these cases avidin is deglycosylated except for the core glucosamine (GlcNAc).)
 Combining this with our observations, we obtain a charge of +14e for fully glycosylated avidin (used in our experiments).